The Life and Work of Richard E. McDorman

 Liberty and Scientific Evidence in the Courtroom

-Posted by admin on December 2, 2010 10:46 pm / 0 Comments
+Posted by Richard McDorman on / 0 Comments

 This critical essay examines the effects of the United States Supreme Court’s decision in Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), and its progeny on the criminal justice system at both the federal and state levels.
 While Daubert addressed the admissibility of scientific evidence in a civil action, the role of scientific evidence is most crucial in the criminal courts, where the testimony of an ‘expert’ in some or another scientific field frequently is the difference between conviction and acquittal.